Market need drives growth for Footprints

 He says the younger populations are wired differently than their older counterparts, and the total package of care must be refined for their preferences, from the clinical modalities to the look and feel of the centers’ design and architecture.
 For example, Footprints to Recovery programs offer yoga, art and music therapy.
 The Pennsylvania center includes design elements such as modern chairs that look like clear glass balls hanging from the ceiling and bold color schemes.

 “The physical environment plays a big part,” Wolbrom says.
-“Our facilities, from an amenities perspective, feel more like a college dorm, and clients feel comfortable going there.”
+“Our facilities, from an amenities perspective, feel more like a college dorm, and patients feel comfortable going there.”

 Antiquated or institutional settings don’t resonate with the millennial population, he says.
 Footprints’ marketing strategy includes a robust digital and social media presence that emphasizes the aesthetic appeal of the centers as well as the clinical care.